 - Adjectives are important.
 Use descriptive words like dull, throbbing, intense, burning, tingling, heavy or piercing.

 - Describe how symptoms change your daily life and ability to function.
-Instead of just saying you feel “tired”, talk about specific changes in your day-to-day life (“Can’t carry laundry basket up the stairs.”)
+Instead of just saying you feel “tired”, talk about specific changes in your day-to-day life (“Can no longer carry laundry basket up the stairs.”)

 - Describe a location for your symptoms.
 Point to specific body parts if necessary.

 - Start a Symptom Journal to help you track what you’re experiencing.
 Date/time of day/ what you were doing/eating/feeling in the hours leading up to symptoms, e.g. ‘I feel worse at night or whenever I walk up our steep driveway.”

 - Be insistent about your symptoms if it feels like your physician isn’t getting it.
 Do not minimize or self-diagnose (e.g. “This is probably just a pulled muscle…”)

 - If you feel embarrassed (for example, if you fear you may be judged or criticized for smoking), try saying, “This is hard to talk about, but I need your help.”

 - IF SYMPTOMS PERSIST/WORSEN AFTER YOU ARE SENT HOME FROM EMERGENCY, do not be like me!
 Be like my Mayo Clinic friend who kept going back.
 Do not be embarrassed to death.

 (1) J. Canto et al, “Association of age and sex with myocardial infarction symptom presentation and in-hospital mortality,” JAMA.
 2012 Feb 22;307(8):813-22.